pallocate/pen/README.md

 **PEN construction**

-The basis for the PEN project is a decentralized peer-to-peer network.
+The basis of PEN is a decentralized peer-to-peer network.
 Access to the network will only be for participants and will be controlled through authentication.
-The technical term for this is F2F or a friend-to-friend network.
+This is called friend-to-friend networking.

 On top of the network different functionalities are added like the votation block chain and the crypto credit block chain.
 These functionalities and a lots of other will be available to a user as plugins.